GoesToEleven/golang-web-dev/043_docker/01_about-containers/README.md

 Containers use the Linux OS of the physical machine.

-To the user, each container appears just like a real machine to its user.
+To the user, each container appears just like a real machine.

 Here is an image from [docker's website](https://www.docker.com/what-docker) that shows a comparison between virtual machines and containers: